 - Locally advanced breast cancer (Stage II and III)

 - Ductal carcinoma in-situ

 - Triple-negative breast cancer

 Proton therapy is a highly precise form of external radiation therapy that can be used for tumor control in select patients.
 All cancer treatments have advantages and disadvantages.
-Be sure to discuss these, as well as treatment options, with your cancer specialist.
+Be sure to discuss these, as well as your treatment options, with your cancer specialist.

-- Post-operative proton radiotherapy for localized and locoregional breast cancer: potential for clinically relevant improvements
+- Post operative proton radiotherapy for localized and locoregional breast cancer: potential for clinically relevant improvements